diamondburned/blog/themes/burned/README.md

 # burned

-A fork from the Tale theme for Hugo, featuring extra polished features.
+A fork from the Tale theme for Hugo, featuring extra polished features which includes but not limited to Gitment, social buttons and extra customizability.

 ### Credits